 Prisoner of the Vatican: The Popes' Secret Plot to Capture Rome From the New Italian State by David I. Kertzer.
-On September 20, 1870, King Victor Emmanuel's battle to unite the Italian states came to a head when his troops broke through the walls of Rome, which the pope had ruled for centuries.
-A struggle unfolded over the next two decades, pitting church against state.
+On September 20, 1870, King Victor Emmanuel's troops broke through the walls of Rome.

 A Concise History of Italy by Christopher Duggan.
 Covers Italian history from the fall of the Roman Empire in the west to the 20th century.